 "Yes," Rukia nodded.
 She looked so infuriatingly calm.
 Like this was no big deal.
 Shouldn't she act at least a bit worried?
 I mean, Rukia and Ichigo were… well, they were dating, weren't they?

 Maybe she shouldn't have said it that way.
 It sounded accusing.
 Like Rukia had been slacking on the job.
 But Tatsuki's nerves were worn thin.
 Most people her age weren't required to deal with something of this nature.
 You should be able to go to someone when you were feeling threatened.
 Like law enforcement.
 And death gods were the spiritual police.
 Why shouldn't she turn to the local shinigami?

 For a time Rukia stared at her.
 Or maybe through her.
 Like she wasn't even there.
 When she spoke next her voice sounded distant.
 "I would like to free him.
 But this is not any sort of regular Hollow.
 It's his Hollow, a reflection of his soul.
 It can't be purified in the regular fashion.
 Research is being done on this.
 But until a solution can be devised, we can only try to restrain the beast.
-And for a time I have been content to keep it with that.
+And for a time I have been content with that.
 Only now, something new is happening."
 Her eyes flicked over to the door through which Noboru had left.
 "And I wonder if it is not connected to other matters."